cristan/unlocode.info/README.md

 I don't expect anyone to use this code to use a 1:1 copy of [unlocode.info](https://unlocode.info/) using this repo, so why make this open source?
 2 reasons:

 1. I hope to get PR's.
 PHP isn't my strong suit.
-So any PR to improve the code is welcome!
+So any PR to improve the code is welcome.
 2. For posterity.
 If I ever stop hosting this site for whatever reason, somebody else can snatch up the domain and keep on hosting this site.

 ### Hosting the site ###